webiik/components/src/Webiik/Login/README.md

 Login
 =====
-The Login provides methods to manage user login state.
+The Login manages the user login state.
 It supports:
 * permanent login
 * automatic logout of inactive users
 * user roles and actions